Universumgames/expoll_server/API.md

 -   Retrieve detailed information
     -   required JSON fields:
         -   `pollID` the poll id
+        -   returns 401 (Unauthorized) if loginKey is invalid
+        -   returns 400 (Bad Request) if poll was not found in users accessible poll list
         -   returns (JSON)
             -   `pollID` (String) unique id
             -   `admin` the poll creator